-The proposed revised definition under section 176(2) of Bill C-4 would be: "any hazard, condition or activity that could reasonably be expected to be an imminent or serious threat to the life or health of a person exposed to it before the hazard or condition can be corrected or the activity altered".
-Not only is this proposed amendment a very backward step and out of line with very recent and modernizing changes to the CCPSA, it has been proposed with absolutely no consultation.
+The revised definition states: "any hazard, condition or activity that could reasonably be expected to be an imminent or serious threat to the life or health of a person exposed to it before the hazard or condition can be corrected or the activity altered".
+Not only is this language a very backward step and out of line with recent and modernizing changes to the CCPSA, it was proposed and enacted in an omnibus budget bill with absolutely no consultation with businesses, unions, private sector lawyers, law professors, or experts in labour management.